Tommydemian/hof-challenges/README.md

 # Callbacks and Higher-Order Functions

 This project contains a series of challenges focused on higher-order functions in JavaScript/TypeScript.
-It's designed to help you deepen your understanding of functional programming concepts, specifically Higher-Order Functions and Array manipulation.
+It's designed to help you deepen your understanding of functional programming concepts, specially Higher-Order Functions and Array manipulation.

-## Directory Structure

 ## Getting Started